jaimicore/matrix-clustering_stand-alone/README.md

 ### Motif annotation table (Optional)

-Users can provide a reference table that may be used for to purposes:
+Users can provide a reference table that may be used for two purposes:

 1. Compare the resulting clusters against a user-defined annotation (i.e., how good the resulting clusters resemble the reference classes in the annotation file).
-When this file is provided the adjusted rand index (ARI) will be calculated.
+When this file is provided the *adjusted rand index* (*ARI*) will be calculated.
-2. Add some color features (class numbers and background) in a radial tree.
+2. Add some color features (class numbers and background) in a radial tree (see this [example](https://jaspar.uio.no/matrix-clusters/plants/)).
 Note that this table is only used with the parameter `--radial_tree = TRUE`.

 The reference table (`-a`) must be a tab-delimited file providing at least the following columns (extra columns are ignored):